 - Was the employee given all of the information that had been gathered as part of the investigation?

-- Did you give the employee an opportunity to state his (or her) case?
+- Did you give the employee an opportunity to state their case?

 - Were they entitled to be accompanied by a work colleague or trade union representative?

-- Did you hold a disciplinary hearing, chaired by someone who was impartial?
+- Did you hold a disciplinary hearing, chaired by an impartial individual?